anjosmi/responsive-world/README.md

 http://docs.angularjs/guide/expression

-# Some directives used in this project:
+# Some directives used in this project

 ng-app - attach the Application Module to the page